Tinkerforge/doc/source/Tutorials/Tutorial.rst

    :align: center
    :target: ../../_images/Bricks/dc_brickv.jpg

-You can see the voltage of your connected battery and the current flow.
+You can see the voltage of your connected battery as external voltage and the current flow.
 Different sliders allow you to modify velocity and acceleration of the motor as well as the
 `PWM <http://en.wikipedia.org/wiki/Pulse-width_modulation>`__ frequency
 of the driver.
 To play around you have to click "Enable", after this you are in control.

 Have fun!

 Phase 2: Write your own Program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^